Train Vowpal Wabbit Version 8 Model

 Use the output of another Train Vowpal Wabbit Version 8 module in the same experiment.

-Locate a saved model in the Trained Models group of Studio’s left navigation pane, and drag it in to your experiment.
+Locate a saved model in the Trained Models group of Studio (classic)’s left navigation pane, and drag it in to your experiment.

 Add the Train Vowpal Wabbit Version 8 module to your experiment.